Published: 31st August 2021

 There are already various offers and support opportunities for female students during their studies.

-Big Sister is an offer for female students with a migratory background or from abroad for networking and exchange at TU Darmstadt.
+is an offer for female students with a migratory background or from abroad for networking and exchange at TU Darmstadt.
 The programme offers opportunities in the areas of mentoring and networking.
+Big Sister

-Femtec networks female STEM students in business as well as science and provides support for personal career development, for example in the form of the Femtec scholarship for the Career-Building Programme.
+networks female STEM students in business as well as science and provides support for personal career development, for example in the form of the Femtec scholarship for the Career-Building Programme.
+Femtec

 You will also find many female role models at TU Darmstadt!
 There are several female professors and scientists and even a separate female research group.
 The young female scientists conduct research on the topic of “Interactive AI for Domain Experts and Everyday Users” (IKIDA).

-The Gender Equality Officer and the Gender Equality Office at TU Darmstadt are responsible for equal opportunities and gender equality.
-With a wide range of services, they promote equality in all areas of study, teaching, research, and administration.
+The Gender Equality Officer and the at TU Darmstadt are responsible for equal opportunities and gender equality.
+With a wide range of Gender Equality Office, they promote equality in all areas of study, teaching, research, and administration. services

-There are many female role models who can motivate you among the alumni of TU Darmstadt.
-They share their successes are careers in their stories.
+There are many female role models who can motivate you among the of TU Darmstadt.
+They share their successes are careers in their alumni. stories

 It becomes clear that each of us has had a different experience.
 This is bound to happen once a woman steps food into the working force and is confronted with it one way or another.
 But everyone grows with their own tasks and learns how to deal with them.